ihmcrobotics/ihmc-build/README.md

 ##### Gradle file trio requirement

-The `ihmc-build` plugin requires all projects to have a `build.gradle`, `settings.gradle`, and `gradle.properties` file to qualify for build inclusion.
+The `ihmc-build` plugin requires all projects to have a `build.gradle.kts`, `settings.gradle.kts`, and `gradle.properties` file to qualify for build inclusion.
 This another common reason that projects don't make it into the build.

 ### Learn more